 TREE CARE: We are currently seeking workshop instructors for our 2015 Tree Care Workshop series.
 Topics include: Winter Pruning; Young Fruit Trees: Selection, Planting, & Care; Grafting; Pollinators; Spring Tree Care: Pest & Disease Management/Fruit Thinning; Summer Pruning; and Fall Tree Care: Pest & Disease ID/Assessment.
 If you are interested in teaching or co-teaching a workshop on one of these topics, we would love to speak with you.
 Please contact Bob, bob[at]portlandfruit.org / 503-284-6106.

-FOOD PRESERVATION: Our 2013 Food Preservation Workshop series is finished.
+FOOD PRESERVATION: Our 2014 Food Preservation Workshop series is going on now.
 Over the years, our workshop series has included the following topics: Canning, Drying, Cold storage / cellaring, Jams and Jellies, Fruit Leather, Fermentation...
-If you are interested in teaching a food preservation workshop in 2014, please contact Katy, katy[at]portlandfruit.org / 503-284-6106.
+If you are interested in teaching a food preservation workshop in 2015, please contact preserve[at]portlandfruit.org / 503-284-6106.
 Previous teaching experience is a plus.

 Join PFTP in increasing the health and abundance of urban fruit trees, while developing skills in organic tree care methods!
 Tree Care Teams are small groups of volunteers that care for fruit trees registered and harvested by PFTP.
 Each Tree Care Team is lead by one or two ‘Team Leaders’ with experience and skills in organic fruit tree care, who teach and guide the group.
 Each team is responsible for a cluster of trees in their area, visiting each tree once per season to complete the full spectrum of care throughout the year.
 Members and Leaders participate in ten 3-hour work-parties over an 11-month period (January-November).
 Topics/tasks include: Winter Pruning, Spring Pest & Disease Management, Fruit Thinning, Summer Pruning, Fall Clean-Up/Pest & Disease Assessment.
 Participants receive a certificate of completion.